 - If Dragonfly gets lost frequently and it struggles to re-locate because the area seen by the camera is too white/plain and in general does not contain many meaningful features -> you will have to add some physical elements that introduce additional significant features.

-A practical and affordable solution that we suggest is the design of polycarbonate sheets panels with dark images.
+A practical and affordable solution that we suggest is the design of black and white panels/stickers.
 Please look at this support page with all the info about this solution.

 Amount of light